yzhlinscau/AAFMM/README.md

 # AAFMM Manual
 Augment Applications in Fitting Mixed Models

 #### Attension: AAFMM is still under developing and testing, it might not be worked well at present.
 When using `'asreml'` package, R version should be 3.x.
+If any suggestions, please send emails to yzhlinscau@163.com.

 ## About AAFMM